lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 - How should external dependencies be handled?
 - How should code be typed and cleaned up?

-The goal is to reduce style differences between developers and create Lily projects easier to maintain as the codebase grows.
+The goal is to reduce style differences between developers and make Lily projects easier to maintain as the codebase grows.

 ---